Medically reviewed by Drugs.com. Last updated on Sep 14, 2020.

 • Hematologic toxicity: Hematologic toxicity, including lymphopenia, anemia, and neutropenia, may occur and is generally reversible and managed by treatment interruption.
 Do not initiate therapy in patients with an absolute lymphocyte count <500 cells/mm3, absolute neutrophil count <1,000 cells/mm3, or hemoglobin <8 g/dL.
 Monitor complete blood counts at baseline and periodically thereafter.

 • Hepatic effects: Increased incidence of liver enzyme elevation (≥5 × ULN for ALT and ≥10 × ULN for AST) was observed in patients taking baricitinib.
-Routine LFT monitoring is recommended; interrupt therapy if increases in ALT or AST or drug-induced liver injury is suspected.
+Monitor LFTs as clinically indicated; interrupt therapy if LFTs are increased and drug-induced liver injury is suspected.

 • Infections: [US Boxed Warning]: Patients receiving baricitinib are at increased risk for serious infections, which may result in hospitalization and/or fatality; infections often developed in patients receiving concomitant immunosuppressive agents (eg, methotrexate, corticosteroids).
 Active tuberculosis (pulmonary or extrapulmonary), invasive fungal (including candidiasis and pneumocystosis [may present as disseminated rather than local disease]) and bacterial, viral, or other opportunistic infections (including esophageal candidiasis, multidermatomal herpes zoster, acute histoplasmosis, cryptococcosis, cytomegalovirus infections, and BK virus infection) have been reported in patients receiving baricitinib.
 Closely monitor patients for the development of signs/symptoms of infection during and after baricitinib treatment.
 If a serious infection develops, interrupt baricitinib until the infection is controlled.
 Carefully consider the risks and benefits of treatment with baricitinib prior to initiating therapy in patients with chronic or recurrent infection.
 Do not initiate baricitinib in patients with active, serious infections, including localized infections.
 The most common serious infections reported included pneumonia, urinary tract infections, and herpes zoster infections, although other serious infections may occur.
 Reactivation of viral infections (eg, herpes zoster) was observed in clinical trials; the impact of baricitinib on chronic viral hepatitis reactivation is unknown.
 If a patient develops herpes zoster, interrupt therapy until episode is resolved.
 Screen for viral hepatitis.
 Consultation with a hepatologist may be necessary if hepatitis B virus DNA is detected.

-• Lipid abnormalities: Dose-dependent increases in lipid parameters (eg, total, LDL, and HDL cholesterol) were observed in patients receiving baricitinib; maximum lipid increases were typically seen within 12 weeks of initiation.
+• Lipid abnormalities: Dose-dependent increases in lipid parameters (eg, total, low-density lipoprotein, and high-density lipoprotein cholesterol) were observed in patients receiving baricitinib; maximum lipid increases were typically seen within 12 weeks of initiation.
 Assess lipids 12 weeks after baricitinib initiation and manage lipid abnormalities accordingly.

 • Malignancy: [US Boxed Warning]: Lymphoma and other malignancies have been observed in patients receiving baricitinib.
 Consider risks versus benefits prior to use in patients with a known malignancy (other than successfully treated nonmelanoma skin cancers [NMSCs]) or when continuing baricitinib in patients who develop a new malignancy.
 NMSCs have been reported; patients at increased risk for skin cancer should have periodic skin examinations.

-• Thrombosis: [US Boxed Warning]: Thrombosis, including DVT, PE, and arterial thrombosis have been observed; may be serious and life-threatening.
+• Thrombosis: [US Boxed Warning]: Thrombosis, including deep vein thrombosis (DVT), pulmonary embolism (PE), and arterial thrombosis have been observed; may be serious and life-threatening.
 Promptly evaluate new-onset symptoms of DVT, PE, or arterial thrombosis.
 Use with caution in patients with an increased risk of thrombosis.

-• Tuberculosis: [US Boxed Warning]: Tuberculosis (pulmonary or extrapulmonary) has been reported in patients receiving baricitinib.
-Patients should be evaluated for latent tuberculosis infection prior to and during therapy.
-Treatment of latent tuberculosis should be initiated before use.
-Monitor for development of tuberculosis throughout treatment including patients who initially tested negative for latent tuberculosis infection prior to initiating therapy.
-Use with caution in patients who have resided or traveled in regions where tuberculosis is endemic.
-Consider antituberculosis therapy if an adequate course of treatment cannot be confirmed in patients with a history of latent or active tuberculosis or for patients with risk factors despite negative skin test.
+• Tuberculosis: [US Boxed Warning]: Tuberculosis (TB) (pulmonary or extrapulmonary) has been reported in patients receiving baricitinib.
+Patients should be evaluated for latent TB infection prior to and during therapy.
+If positive, start treatment for latent TB before use.
+Monitor for development of TB throughout treatment including patients who initially tested negative for latent TB infection prior to initiating therapy.
+Use with caution in patients who have resided or traveled in regions where TB is endemic.
+Consider antituberculosis therapy if an adequate course of treatment cannot be confirmed in patients with a history of latent or active TB or for patients with risk factors despite negative skin test.

 • Immunizations: Immunization status should be current before initiating therapy.
 Live vaccines should not be given concomitantly with baricitinib; recommended interval between receipt of live vaccines and initiation of immunosuppressive agents such as baricitinib should follow current vaccination clinical guidelines.